trencat/Trencat/doc/source/chapter_1/real_time_train_operation/speed_profile_optimization_test_case.rst

    Optimal speed profile comparison of cases 1 and 2.

 The train in *Case 1* runs smoother (and slower) than in *Case 2*.
 Consequently, the acceleration profile in *Case 1* is also smoother.
+Due to the assumption of constant acceleration, the optimal acceleration profile is stepwise.

 .. figure:: /_static/speed_profile_poc_acceleration.jpg
    :alt: Optimal acceleration profile comparison.

    Optimal acceleration profile comparison of cases 1 and 2.

+Recall from :ref:`speed-profile-optimization` that the jerk rate at each segment is zero.
+However, passangers will experience quite a bumpy ride with this abrupt changes in acceleration.
+In fact, to measure the jerk rate we sould sum all the *steps* at the beginning and end of each segment.

+As a consequence of the stepwise nature of the acceleration the optimal force profile will also be highly discontinuous.
 The next figure shows the optimal force profile of both cases.
 Notice that in *Case 2* the train almost reaches the maximum braking force, whereas in *Case 1* the braking force is fare from the limit.

 .. figure:: /_static/speed_profile_poc_force.jpg
    :alt: Optimal force profile comparison of cases 1 and 2.